MaterializeInc/materialize/doc/user/content/sql/create-view.md

 ## Conceptual framework

 `CREATE VIEW` simply stores the verbatim `SELECT` query, and provides a shorthand for performing the query.
-For more information, see [Key Concepts: Sources](/overview/key-concepts/#non-materialized-views).
+For more information, see [Key Concepts: Non-materialized views](/overview/key-concepts/#non-materialized-views).

 ## Syntax